- Mind Map View

 Origin: T12 to L5 transverse processes & discs

 Functions: p232 p97-98 [4-7]

-- On the spine, its dominant function is lateral flexion, as well as axial compression .
+-On the spine, its dominant function is lateral flexion, as well as

 In the neutral anatomic position, the lines of force of the muscle bundles from the L5 vertebrae lie slightly anterior to the horizontal axis of rotation, causing a slight flexion force at L5 p98 .
 At the L4 to L5 disc, the force is neutral with respect to flexion and extension.
 From L4 to L1, the lines of force go progressively posteriorly until they are slightly posterior to the vertebral axis of rotation, causing a mild extension force from L1 to L3.
 The net effect is a slight increase in lordosis.

-Calais-Germain p62 stated that the psoas is generally considered to increase lordosis.
+Calais-Germain p62 stated that the psoas is generally considered to increases lordosis.
 “However, electromyographic recordings taken from moving subjects suggest a paradoxical action.
-The psoas, in combination with the posterior transverso-spinalis muscles, forms a system of four muscular bundles arranged around the lumbar spine.
+The psoas, in combination with the posterior transverso-spinalis muscles, forms a system of four muscle bundles arranged around the lumbar spine.
 By contracting together, these four bundles can act to erect (straighten) the lumbar spine, rather than increasing lordosis.”

 Bachrach suggested that both increased and decreased lordosis can happen as the psoas tightens.
 In most cases, “The lumbar lordosis is increased (or, less frequently, the trunk is flexed on the hips, the lordosis decreased or reversed)…Acute, prolonged, or repetitive flexion stress of the lumbar spine may result in spasm of the psoas major uni- or bilaterally.
 The trunk is forward flexed on the pelvis.
 The lumbar spine is flattened or reversed.”